Sohel-786/LMS/README.md

 ## End Notes

 This project is completely responsive.
+And you should visit the live link because there is much more then whatever you see in the screenshots.